Crossroads-2023/crossroads-2023.github.io/speakers.md

     </div>
     <div class="bio">
         <p>
             <a href="http://www1.maths.leeds.ac.uk/~pmtkb/">Karin Baur </a> is a professor in Pure Mathematics at the University of Leeds.
 After obtaining her PhD in 2002 from the University of Basel in Switzerland she spent her post-doctoral years at ETH, at UCSD and at the University of Leicester before being an SNSF professor at ETH.
 She became a full professor at the University of Graz in 2011.
-Her research interests lie in algebraic, combinatorial and geometric methods in representation theory. _Photo by Severin Nowacki_.
+Her research interests lie in algebraic, combinatorial and geometric methods in representation theory. <em>Photo by Severin Nowacki</em>.
         </p>
         <p>
             <a href="idrissi.html">View mini-course details.</a>